GitFrog/git-training/lesson-2/01_LEC_Git_Basics.md

 # Lesson 2: Git Basics

+[_TOC_]

+## Learning Objectives
+1. Understand at a conceptual level a typical git workflow
+2. Understand the differences between unstaged changes, staged changes, and committed changes.
+3. Understand the use case for `git init`, `git add`, and `git commit`.

 ## Conceptual Overview

 + A git repository (AKA repo) is an "area" that git (the software) tracks changes to files and folders happening within.
 Git keeps a running history of changes happening to files: changes as minor as the addition of a simple blank space in a sentence.